The issues | The Recommendation | Next steps

 Background and rationale

-Member states should take steps to ensure that national and sub-national levels of government utilise effectively resources dedicated to public investment for territorial development in accordance with the following Principles:
+Member states should take steps to ensure that national and sub-national levels of government utilise effectively resources dedicated to public investment in accordance with the following Principles:

-1. Invest using an integrated strategy tailored to different places
+1. using an integrated strategy tailored to different places

-2. Adopt effective co-ordination instruments across national and sub-national governments
+2. Adopt effective instruments for co-ordinating across national and sub-national levels of government

-3. Co-ordinate among sub-national governments to invest at the relevant scale
+3. Co-ordinate horizontally among sub-national governments to invest at the relevant scale

 6. Mobilise private actors and financing institutions to diversify sources of funding and strengthen capacities